There is a lot more to this answer, however.

 Amtrak does offer a car transport service mainly for snowbirds.
 They can put their vehicle on the train and ride along from their destination to Florida or another popular winter destination.
 A trip from a station in Washington D.C. to a city near Orlando, Florida, costs between $334 and $517 and takes about 18 hours.

 How Much Does it Cost to Ship a Car Cross Country?

 Answering this question depends on many factors:

 - Open or enclosed transport

 - Specific delivery date or delivery window

 - Door-to-door service or pick-up at a specific location

 - Type of Vehicle (SUV costs more than sedan)

-The average cost of shipping a car cross country will range from about $500 to $1,500 depending on the options you choose and the distance of the trip.
+The average cost of shipping a car cross country will range from about $500 to $1,500, depending on the options you choose and the trip’s distance.
 The cheapest option may not be offered in your area or may not provide the peace of mind you desire.